 Good Python Code to Read

-Tagged: python architecture learning software
+Tagged: python architecture learning software guide

 Updated: March, 14th

 I consider reading code as one of the ways to improve your programming skills, especially in the area of architecture and code quality.
 You get to see the result of hundreds or thousands of hours of someone's work - the decisions, the rewrites, the merges, and the bugfixes.
 If the code is under source control, you get to explore it in the 4th dimension, too, although I only rarely do that.

 This gives you insight into how different solutions worked, what cost did they incur, what other things had been tried.
 You also get a peek at the meta-level, too: what test strategies were chosen and how did they work out, how are contributors organized, how is knowledge shared, how issues are triaged.
 You know, stuff that you can re-use at work.

 Description: AsyncSSH is a Python package which provides an asynchronous client and server implementation of the SSHv2 protocol on top of the Python asyncio framework

 I started looking for an asynchronous alternative to Paramiko and happened upon this library by pure luck.
 I was pleasantly surprised to see just how clean and python the code is - PEP8 compliant, short functions, lots of docstrings, clear variable names, plenty of tests, and great overall structure.
 If you delve a little deeper you'll find that there's tons of documentation as well.
 What's more astounding is that it's the labor or just one man - Ron Frederick.
 Ron - if you ever happen to read this - thanks a lot for the amazing work!

 Python: logging module

 Description: It's the standard library logging module